 A capsule surrounds the joint.
 The space within the joint – the joint cavity – has synovial fluid.
 Synovial fluid nourishes the joint and the cartilage.
 The synovial fluid is produced by the synovium (synovial membrane) which lines the joint cavity.

 If you have arthritis something goes wrong with the joint(s).
 What goes wrong depends on what type of arthritis you have.
 It could be that the cartilage is wearing away, a lack of fluid, autoimmunity (your body attacking itself), infection, or a combination of many factors.
+It is advisable to not avoid joint pain and meet the doctor for arthritis treatment in Delhi.

 Does cracking knuckles cause arthritis?